sanyaade/Spark-1/README.md

 ## Building

-To build Spark you will need make installed as well as Java to run the compressor.
+To build Spark you will need GNU make, NodeJS and Java installed.
 Although you can just download pre-made versions from [the website](http://sparkjs.co.uk/download.html).

 ## Licences